CarlosCornejoM/Osciloscopio-4ch-Arduino/README.md

 How to Install

-- Open oscilloscope_arduino.ino with the Arduino IDE.
+- Open oscilloscope_arduino.ino with the Arduino IDE and upload to ARDUINO UNO.
 - Run oscilloscope_4ch.exe.